Natural hot springs at the Fairmont Hot Springs Resort in the Waterfall Pools |

 Read more about the Fairmont Hot Springs Resort Pools here with rates and schedule.

-You'll see the small stone house up above the overflow parking lot at the resort.
-And while you can't go inside the house anymore, you can still soak in the small warm mineral pool that you'll find up on the knoll by the bathhouse.
-The water isn't "hot" but it's warm enough for a short soak when it's not too cold outside.
+You'll see the small stone house up above the overflow parking lot at the resort (near the zipline building.)
+And while you can't go inside the bathhouse anymore, you can still soak in the small warm mineral pool that you'll find up on the knoll by the bathhouse.
+The water isn't "hot" but it's warm enough for a comfortable soak when it's not too cold outside.
+There's also a shallow bathtub if you walk further uphill.

 I personally recommend coming up here for sunset where you can enjoy views over the valley while you soak.